 Back to Your Essentials

-As we focus on the core value of simplicity this month, we’re not here to help you Marie Kondo your kitchen, create your perfect capsule wardrobe, or clear out your garage (even if you are stuck at home for the indefinite future…)
+As we focus on the core value of simplicity this month, we’re not here to help you Home Edit your kitchen, create your perfect capsule wardrobe, or clear out your garage (although wouldn’t that be so nice?!)
+We’re more interested in decluttering your mind and heart so you can reconnect with what matters most to you.

-The “Minimalist Movement” did wonders for decluttering our lives, and now it’s time to get back to your essentials in an effort to embrace simplicity across all domains of your life.
+The Minimalist Movement did wonders for decluttering our lives, and now it’s time to get back to your essentials in an effort to embrace simplicity across the inner domain of your life.

 One of our favorite leadership resources, Holstee, shares that “simplicity helps us optimize.
 In a world of overstimulation and frenzied consumption it encourages us to live with more intention.
 Simplicity frees us from clutter so we can concentrate on what is essential for a good life.”